marcoalopez/GrainSizeTools/README.md

 # GrainSizeTools

-*GrainSizeTools* is a free cross-platform script written in [Julia][1] that provides a robust method to obtain a single measure of dynamically recrystallized grain size in deformed rocks.
-There is no need of prior knowledge of Julia language to use the script and get the results.
+*GrainSizeTools* is a free cross-platform script originally written in [Python][1] that provides a robust method to obtain a single measure of dynamically recrystallized grain size in deformed rocks.
+The aim of the script is to use this value in paleopiezometry and paleowattometry studies.
 The script only requires the previous measurement of the grain sectional areas from a thin section.
-The aim of the script is to use this value in paleopiezometry and paleowattometry studies.
 A full paper describing the method applied by the script can be found here: http://www.solid-earth-discuss.net/6/3141/2014/sed-6-3141-2014.html .
-At the moment there is only a version of the script implemented in [Python][2], but it is planned to release a Julia version soon.
+At the moment there is only a version of the script implemented in [Python][1], but it is planned to release a [Julia][2] version soon.
 Thank you for your patience.

 You can find the Python version of the script here: https://sourceforge.net/projects/grainsizetools/ and a brief tutorial on the use of the script here: http://sourceforge.net/p/grainsizetools/wiki/Home/